rubiefawn/remedy/knowledge-and-treasure/sundries.md

 #### Quiver

-A quiver can hold 20 arrows.
+A quiver can hold 20 arrows or bolts.

 #### Waterskin